Revlimid

 You should not use Revlimid if you are allergic to lenalidomide.

 Revlimid can cause severe, life-threatening birth defects or death of a baby if the mother or the father is taking this medicine at the time of conception or during pregnancy.
-Even one dose of lenalidomide can cause major birth defects of the baby's arms and legs, bones, ears, eyes, face, and heart.
+Even one dose of lenalidomide can cause major birth defects in the baby's arms and legs, bones, ears, eyes, face, and heart.
 Never use Revlimid if you are pregnant.
 Tell your doctor right away if your period is late while taking Revlimid.

-For Women: If you have not had a hysterectomy, you will be required to use two reliable forms of birth control beginning 4 weeks before you start taking Revlimid and ending 4 weeks after you stop taking it.
+For Women: If you have not had a hysterectomy, you will be required to use two reliable forms of birth control, beginning 4 weeks before you start taking Revlimid and ending 4 weeks after you stop taking it.
 Even women with fertility problems are required to use birth control while taking this medicine.
-You must also have a negative pregnancy test at 10 to 14 days before treatment and again at 24 hours before.
+You must also have a negative pregnancy test 10 to 14 days before treatment and again 24 hours before.
 While you are taking Revlimid, you will have a pregnancy test every 2 to 4 weeks.

 The birth control method you use must be proven highly effective, such as birth control pills, an intrauterine device (IUD), a tubal ligation, or a sexual partner's vasectomy.
 The extra form of birth control you use must be a barrier method such as a latex condom, a diaphragm, or a cervical cap.